donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 4. Once you loggin to the WebDAV service, you will see a filesystem-like structure with four directories, each pertains to a centre (or organisational-unit in case of DCN) of the Donders Institute.
 You may click into a directory and consequently see sub-directories referring to the RDM collections belong to a centre/organisational-unit.
 Within the directory of a RDM collection, you will see the data content in terms of files and directories.

+--> begin added by erimar

+In the subtree of a particular center, you can see the directories of all RDM collections of that center.
+By clicking on a directory, you can also enter it, but you can only see its files and subdirectories if you are authorised (i.e., if you are a viewer, contributor or manager of the corresponding collection).

+After entering an RDM collection's directory, you can up- or download files by selecting from the drop-down list that you see when you click on the _Action_ button (4Hong: Could you show a screenshot for this operation?).
+If you try to upload files to a directory for which you are not authorised (i.e., you are not a contributor or manager of the corresponding collection), you will get an error message (4Hong: a screenshot?).

+<-- end added by erimar

   ![](screenshots/cyberduck_file_browser.png)

 5. As a viewer of the collection, you are only allowed to download data content (files/directories) from a collection.
 As a contributor or manager, you are also allowed to upload and modify data via the WebDAV client.